Stai navigando con un browser obsoleto. per favore aggiorna il tuo browser per migliorare la tua esperienza e la tua sicurezza.

 MISSION

-Encourage and stimulate the growth of an innovation ecosystem in green transition sectors through direct and indirect venture capital investments, mobilising an additional 250 million euro in private resources.
+Enhancing and stimulating the growth of an innovation ecosystem in the green transition sectors through direct and indirect venture capital investments.

 ADDED VALUE